Why Are Cats So Scared of Cucumbers? Vet-Verified Reasons

 How Cats Handle Fear

-Cats react to fearful situations by either fleeing, fighting, or freezing.
+Cats react to fearful situations by either fleeing, fighting, freezing, or submitting.
 The typical response tends to be to run (flight) unless they are trapped, which is when they might react more aggressively.
 So, in a nutshell, cats will always try to escape when they are scared, which is exactly what we’re seeing with the cucumber.

-We humans tend to enjoy a safe form of fear at times — rollercoasters, horror movies, Halloween, etc. — because it can be just fun for us.
+We humans tend to enjoy a safe form of fear at times—rollercoasters, horror movies, Halloween, etc.—because it can be just fun for us.
 Cats don’t appreciate any form of fear and can’t understand when we pull what we consider to be a harmless prank on them.
 Cats only perceive that their lives are potentially in danger.

 This fear reaction serves them well because they are solitary hunters and eaters, so they must be on guard even more than a pack animal.
 This makes them much more cautious and reactionary.